BUILD UP A CLOSE RELATIONSHIP

 Try not to make a big thing of your teenager’s attitude towards alcohol, or to worry yourself sick about it.
-Talk a bit about it from time to time and show them that you understand what it’s like when their friends are pushing them to try it.
-That’ll help your child to talk about it on their own accord.
+Talk a bit about it from time to time and show them that you understand what it’s like when their friends are pushing them to try it, for example.
+That’ll help your child to talk about their own experiences.
 And don’t assume that all young people, or your particular teenager, drink.
 But if you are worried, air your concerns together with your teenager, rather than launching some kind of cross-examination – all that will do is create a distance between you.
 And trust that your teenager will listen to your concerns.

-My paremts don't talk to me about alcohol very much.
+My parents don't talk to me about alcohol very much.
 The only thing they've said is, "Of course, you know it's wrong."

-When your child tells you what’s happening, you might get to learn about things that you’d really rather not have known.
+When your teenager tells you what’s happening, some of the things you find out about might be things you’d rather they hadn’t experienced.
 Sit down with your child and tell them how worried you are.
-Try and stay calm and determined, so that your child knows where they stand.
-Sometimes, that’s just not possible, and you have to allow yourself to shout or cry for a while.
+Try to stay calm and firm, so your child knows where you stand.
+Sometimes, that’s not going to be possible, and it’s OK to get upset for a little while.
 But even if you don’t always manage to stay calm, your child will understand that you care.